 Never jump into the investment market unprepared, whether you put your money in stocks, cryptocurrency, or property.
 Start by researching the market to check the current demand, supply, and pricing trends.
 Check the market forecasts to understand the future prospects for your investment.
 While research will require time and effort, it will make you more confident about your initial decisions.

-When you dip your toes into any form of investment, it always makes sense to start small and learn the ropes before going big.
+Michele Tecchia suggests that when you dip your toes into any form of investment, it always makes sense to start small and learn the ropes before going big.
 Rental properties in emerging neighborhoods make the safest form of investment for newbies.
 They do not cost a fortune yet have good growth potential.
 Additionally, you can secure tax incentives as a buyer.
 With so much on offer, these deals are great for a start in the industry.

 Avoid properties that come with extra baggage